corygraddy/Codex-NT/VFader/README.md

   - **Scaled**: Physical pot position scales the fader's range
   - **Catch**: Fader doesn't change until pot catches the current value
 - **Custom Naming**: Each fader has a 6-character name + 5-character category
-- **Preset Persistence**: All settings save with presets

-## Getting Started

-### Installation

-1. Copy `VFader.so` to your Disting NT's SD card in the `/plugins/` directory
-2. Load the VFader algorithm from the algorithm browser

 ### Basic Operation